(MMCC)

 |

 Yes, you have three user-definable fields available.
-Just go to the Utilities > Preferences menu and give them the names you want.
+Just go to the Utilities > Preferences menu and give them the names you need.

 |